open-toast/extract-looker-metadata/README.md

   * This called a view throughout the Looker database/API
   * More information [here](https://docs.looker.com/reference/explore-params/explore)

-### Adding a custom extraction
+### Define a custom extraction

-If there are unavailable objects or another prohibition from getting data, you can write a query against i_looker and extract data with that query.
-You can also query any other model.
-The explores available in the i__looker model are:

-* History
-* Look
-* Dashboard
-* User
-* Event
-* Event Attribute
-* Field Usage

-This query is generated using a JSON object.
-Each file can have one or many JSON objects.
+The query to extract Looker data is generated using a JSON object.
+Create a JSON with one to many valid query objects (defined below) and pass the absolute location of the file as an argument to the script, and the script will run that query against Looker.

+### Example custom extraction file

-An example JSON file looks like this:
+An example JSON file looks like this.
+Note that it is referencing the [i__looker](https://docs.looker.com/admin-options/tutorials/i__looker) model, which contains event data about users interactions with Looker.

 ```json
 [{